kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 ...     f.write(b'Hello\nWorld\n')
 ```

-And now read its contents.
+And now let's read its contents.

 ```py
 >>> with obj.open('r+') as f: